feyntrop

 Low-level interface

-feyntrop can also be used without python.
-For instance, this might be convenient in a high-performance computing environment.
+feyntrop can also be used with a low-level command-line interface without Python.
+This interface might be convenient in a high-performance computing environment.
 To use this interface, create a file similar to the low_level_input.json file in this repository.
 Here is the content of this file:

 {